cher-ami/toolbox/packages/react-components/sprite/README.md

 ## React Sprite component

-Or you can use the ready to use react component :
+Or you can use the ready to use `Sprite` component :

 ```tsx
 import Sprite from "./Sprite";